-- Describe the overall strategy, methodology, and analyses to be used to accomplish the specific aims of the project. - Discuss potential problems, alternative strategies, and benchmarks for success anticipated to achieve the aims. - If the project is in the early stages of development, describe any strategy to establish feasibility, and address the management of any high risk aspects of the proposed work. - Preliminary Studies.
+- Describe the overall strategy, methodology, and analyses to be used to accomplish the specific aims of the project. - Describe the patient and stakeholder engagement - Discuss potential problems, alternative strategies, and benchmarks for success anticipated to achieve the aims. - If the project is in the early stages of development, describe any strategy to establish feasibility, and address the management of any high risk aspects of the proposed work. - Preliminary Studies.
 Include information on Preliminary Studies.
 Discuss the PD/PI's preliminary studies, data, and or experience pertinent to this application.
 Preliminary data can be an essential part of a research grant application and help to establish the likelihood of success of the proposed project.